 Art for art’s sake, but murder for money.
 Adventure comes to the art colony of Bartholomew’s Woods when Juliet Henry retires from the NSA and moves to Santa Cruz to pursue her dream of being a painter.
 The coastal woods are serene, but the people in them are not and her former life casts a long shadow.
 Creativity and insanity are a deadly combination.
 Fortunately, Juliet knows just how much evil lurks in the hearts of men and is there to catch the killer.

-Juliet Henry, water-color artist and retired agent of the NSA, wouldn’t stack up her knowledge of the human heart against the great romantic poets, but she knows a thing or two about human avarice and stupidity.
-It comes as no great surprise when the small artists’ colony of Bartholomew’s Woods ends up with a dead resident.
-Harvey Allen was a professional gossip, hated the length and breadth of the state for his scandal-mongering in the press, and it seemed that one of Juliet’s talented but idiosyncratic neighbors had finally had enough of his pernicious tale-bearing and decided to paint him out of the picture.
-Juliet may sympathize, but she also knows that once a person resorts to murder to hide a secret, chances are good that they may choose to kill again.
-Can she find the murderer before the killer paints the town red?
+Juliet Henry, artist and retired agent of the NSA, wouldn’t stack up her knowledge of the human heart against the romantic poets, but she knows about human avarice.
+It’s no surprise when the artists’ colony of Bartholomew’s Woods ends up with a dead resident.
+Harvey Allen was a professional gossip and it seemed that one of Juliet’s talented but idiosyncratic neighbors had finally decided to paint him out of the picture.

-It all started with the balloon man.
-Until the old bag of skin and bones slouched by, Juliet Henry would have rated the upcoming White Oaks Autumn Art Festival and Wine Tasting a fairly average event.
-But this guy raised the psyche’s hackles.
-Even without the subtle skeleton face-paint, patchy hair, dusty frock coat and collection of monstrous balloons clutched by his freakishly long fingers, his gauntness would have been painful to look upon.
+It started with the balloon man.
+Until the bag of skin and bones slouched by, Juliet Henry would have rated the Autumn Art Festival a fairly average event.
+Even without the subtle skeleton face-paint, patchy hair and dusty frock coat, his gauntness was striking.
 With it, he was the grim reaper made flesh.
-The balloon man wasn’t the only sinister figure at the faire and Juliet was not terribly surprised when death happened during the punkin chunkin.
-Sheriff Garret needs her help to sort through the hundreds of suspects, but Juliet’s efforts to solve the bloody crime are hampered by the appearance of an agent from the NSA.
-Someone from her old life wants to talk to her and won’t take NO! for an answer.
+But he wasn’t the only sinister figure at the faire and Juliet was not terribly surprised when there was a murder.
+Sheriff Garret needs her help but Juliet’s efforts are hampered by the appearance of someone from her old days in the NSA.

 Juliet Henry loved snow.
-Without snow there was no cross-country skiing.
-No skiing and there was no Christmas spirit, however feeble, to shine on the bleak winter.
-While others might scan the December skyline looking for the first Christmas lights in their neighborhood, or search the stores for the first Christmas tree to go up at the mall, or even to hear the first Christmas carol to grace the airwaves, each winter she waited for the weather reports and news of the first fat flakes falling in the mountains.
-This year the snow and two other events combined to make an alluring vacation and she looked forward both to skiing and attending the Requiem Mass written by her neighbor which was being performed at the Lake Tahoe Celtic Festival.
-But her plans go awry when she is stranded by a blizzard on a back road and finds herself the only the witness to a murder.
-Her woes are further compounded when the corpse disappears.
+Without snow there was no skiing.
+No skiing and there was no Christmas.
+While others might scan the skyline looking for Christmas lights, each winter she waited for news of the first flakes falling in the mountains.
+This year the snow and two other events combined to make an alluring vacation at the Lake Tahoe Celtic Festival.
+But her holiday plans go awry when she is stranded by a blizzard and the only the witness to a murder.

 What could be more fun than restoring an old castle?
-It turns out that almost anything would be better for Juliet Henry who is baking away in her lonely tower room with only the history of old tragedy for company.
-Already strapped for cash, the project is further endangered when the victim of an old murder is found bricked up in a fireplace and the body reignites old rumors of haunts and curses.
-But it is the modern day killer who puts everyone at Barclay Castle into jeopardy and it falls to Juliet Henry to unmask the killer before it’s too late.
+It turns out that anything would be better for Juliet Henry who is baking away in her tower room with only the history of old tragedy for company.
+Already strapped for cash, the project is further endangered when the victim of an old murder is found bricked up in a fireplace and reignites old rumors of a curses.
+But it is the modern day killer who puts everyone at Barclay Castle into jeopardy.

 Autumn is the perfect time to be in Napa.
 The grapes are being harvested and one can enjoy the last of the summer sun while sipping wine and taking in an art show.
 Yes, Napa is perfect.
 Unless your host ends up murdered out in his own vineyard and the suspects without alibis include friends, loved ones, and a possible rogue NSA agent who wants help from Juliet Henry.

-Juliet Henry has seen many strange things in her life but nothing prepared her for the Memento Mori Museum in southern California.
+Juliet Henry has seen many strange things in her life but nothing prepared her for the Memento Mori Museum.
 While she assists Esteban in preparing a display of his bone puppets for the gala opening of the modern death art wing of the museum, a murder takes place and a mummy goes missing.
 The press is ready to blame the killing on a mummy’s curse, but Juliet knows the killer is mortal and likely to strike again.

 Miss Henry did not like being out where the woodbine twinethed.
 Especially not when a hurricane arrived, cutting short the art festival.
 With the airport shut down and all the hotels full, Miss Henry decided to accept the offer of the festival organizer’s chauffeur and accompany him to a local plantation to wait out the storm.
-But she arrived only to find the house in disarray and the residents missing.
-Cut off from help and alone except for the man who brought her to the plantation, can she stay safe and also figure out what has happened at the mansion without disappearing herself?
+But she arrived to find the house in disarray and the residents missing.

 The wine country is a great place to visit, unless there’s a corpse in the vineyard.
 From Napa Miss Henry travels to Los Angeles for the opening of the Memento Mori Museum.
 After escaping the mummy in Los Angeles, Juliet gets caught in a hurricane at a folk festival.
 The quartet ends with Juliet in Mexico taking on a job for her former employer.